-- (i) (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment. - (B) The Company has maintained proper records showing full particulars of Intangible assets. - (b) The Company has a program of verification to cover all the items of property, plant and equipment in a phased manner which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
+(i) (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment.
+(B) The Company has maintained proper records showing full particulars of Intangible assets.

+(b) The Company has a program of verification to cover all the items of property, plant and equipment in a phased manner which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
 Pursuant to the program, certain property, plant and equipment were physically verified by the management during the year.
-According to the information and explanations given to us, no material discrepancies were noticed on such verification. - (c) The Company does not have any immovable property (other than properties where the Company is the lessee, and the lease agreements are duly executed in favour of the lessee).
-Accordingly, reporting under clause 3 (i) (c) of the Order is not applicable to the Company. - (d) The Company has not revalued its Property, Plant and Equipment (including Right of use assets) or intangible assets during the year ended March 31, 2023 - (e) There are no proceedings initiated or are pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder. - (ii) (a) The inventories were physically verified during the year by the Management at reasonable intervals.
-In our opinion, the coverage and procedure of such verification by the Management is appropriate having regard to the size of the Company and the nature of its operations.
-No discrepancies of 10% or more in the aggregate for each class of inventories were noticed on such physical verification of inventories when compared with books of account. - (b) The Company has not been sanctioned any working capital facility from banks or financial institutions.
-Accordingly, reporting under clause 3 (ii) (b) of the order is not applicable to the Company. - (iii) (a) During the year the Company has provided loans, advances in the nature of loans, stood guarantee and provided security to companies as follows:
+No material discrepancies were noticed on such verification.

+(c) The Company does not have any immovable property (other than properties where the Company is the lessee, and the lease agreements are duly executed in favour of the lessee).
+Accordingly, reporting under clause 3 (i) (c) of the Order is not applicable to the Company.

+(d) The Company has not revalued its Property, Plant and Equipment (including Right of use assets) or intangible assets during the year.

+(e) Based on the information and explanations furnished to us, no proceedings have been initiated during the year or are pending against the Company for holding benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and Rules made thereunder.

+(ii) (a) The physical verification of inventory has been conducted at reasonable intervals by the Management during the year and, in our opinion, the coverage and procedure of such verification by Management is appropriate.
+The discrepancies noticed on physical verification of inventory by the Management, as compared to book records were not material and have been appropriately dealt with in the books of account.
+No discrepancies of 10% or more in aggregate for each class of inventory were noticed in respect of such physical verification.

+(b) During the year, the Company has not been sanctioned working capital limits in excess of Rs.
+5 crores, in aggregate from banks and financial institutions and accordingly, the question of our commenting on whether the quarterly returns or statements are in agreement with the unaudited books of account of the Company does not arise.

+(iii) (a) During the year the Company has provided loans, advances in the nature of loans, stood guarantee and provided security to companies as follows:

-Particulars Guarantees Security Loans Advances in the nature of loans (Rs in lakhs) A. Aggregate amount granted/ provided during the year - Holding Company - - - - - B. Balance outstanding as at balance sheet date in respect of above cases - Holding Company 65,773.52" - - - -
+Particulars Guarantees Security Loans Advances in the nature of loans A. Aggregate amount granted/ provided during the year - Others (Holding Company) - - - - B. Balance outstanding as at balance sheet date in respect of above cases - Others (Holding Company) 65,773.52 [#] - - -